-I am now 3 days on from having my gallbladder removed so thought I would update you all on how it went and how I am feeling.
-So if you are reading and just about to go through the same thing I can give you some tips and advice.
+It is now three days on from having my gallbladder removed and wanted to update you all on how it went and how I am feeling.
+If you are reading this and just about to go through the same thing I can give you some tips and advice.

 Please share with friends going through it.
 As I have now discovered it’s an incredibly common operation and unfortunately a result of our extravagant/over indulged lifestyles.
 The common reason for gall stones are the 4 F’s, Female, Forty, Fertile and Fat.
 I have been over weight my entire life, I am 40 next year, and am definitely fertile and female.

 I arrived at hospital at 7am Monday morning.
-Hubby and the boys dropped me off in the rain at the Lister hospital.
+I was dropped off in the rain at the Lister hospital.
 The boys were not too happy at being woken up early to drop me off but they did at least give me a kiss and waved me off.
 I found the admissions ward, checked in and awaited my call through to the ward.

 I knew I was there for a few hours.
-I did a little bit of work, watched some I-player programs I had downloaded and listened to a money to the masses podcast.
+I did a little bit of work, watched some I-player programs I had downloaded and listened to a podcast.
 Various people popped in whilst I waiting.
 I saw the anaesthetist, a student doctor, the registrar and Mr Gupta my consultant.